 Unfortunately, a virtually unprecedented number of Americans are currently facing eviction due to COVID-19.
 The pandemic has forced many Americans to live on unemployment benefits, either temporarily as they live on furlough or for the long term following the mass lay-offs that have occurred in many companies due to the pandemic.
 Even the mighty Disney has been forced to recently lay off 28,000 employees.

 Eviction is the worst-case scenario for many Americans, as it is all that stands between them and homelessness.
 But eviction is not as straightforward as it might seem.
-In fact, many Americans don’t even understand that there is such a thing as an eviction attorney.
+In fact, many Americans don’t even understand that there is such a thing as a Stockton eviction attorney.
 If you’re in a precarious situation regarding a potential eviction, you have options available.
 With that being said, let’s look into some of the things you should know about eviction, well before it is a risk that you need to be worried about.

 1. A Fixed Term Lease Has Advantages And Disadvantages

-While you may be locked into more of a commitment with a fixed term lease, meaning that you have to pay a penalty if you end up breaking the lease, it’s important for you to be protected for a specific period of time.
-Both the tenant and the landlord are more protected in a fixed term lease, and it can be much more difficult for you to be evicted in a lease that you have committed to for a specific amount of time, compared to a month to month lease.
-While being late when paying for a month within a fixed term lease is still cause for concern, you may be comfortable with a fixed term lease versus a month to month lease.
+While you may be locked into more of a commitment with a fixed-term lease, meaning that you have to pay a penalty if you end up breaking the lease, it’s important for you to be protected for a specific period of time.
+Both the tenant and the landlord are more protected in a fixed-term lease, and it can be much more difficult for you to be evicted in a lease that you have committed to for a specific amount of time, compared to a month-to-month lease.
+While being late when paying for a month within a fixed-term lease is still cause for concern, you may be comfortable with a fixed-term lease versus a month-to-month lease.

 2. You Have Time

 Most of the time, you will be given a period of time to pay your overdue rent before being evicted.
-Though again eviction laws do vary from state to state, you normally would have at a minimum three to five days to pay your rent before being removed from the premises.
+Though again eviction laws do vary from state to state, you normally would have a minimum of three to five days to pay your rent before being removed from the premises.
 If you have something to dispute, get in touch with tenant attorneys during this time to explore your options.
 Remember that not all evictions occur due to unpaid rent, and you deserve a defense in those cases.

 3. There Are Different Types Of Notices

 When you visit an eviction attorney to explore your options, they may ask about the type of eviction notice you received.
 This is because there are different types of eviction notices.
 One would be the classic pay rent or quit notice, which would be issued due to unpaid rent.
-The cure or quit notice would be issued if you violated a clause of the rent; for example if you kept a pet after signing a lease that required that you lived without a pet.
+The cure or quit notice would be issued if you violated a clause of the rent; for example, if you kept a pet after signing a lease that required that you lived without a pet.
 In that case, you would have a chance to rectify the situation.
 With an unconditional quit notice, you would be told to leave without being given a chance to fix the situation, due to repeated violations.
 If you haven’t repeatedly committed violations, you may have a civil litigation on your hands.

 Ultimately, you have options.
-If you’ve been wrongly evicted, get in touch with an eviction attorney or law firm and fight for your rights!
+If you’ve been wrongly evicted, get in touch with an eviction attorney or Stockton law firm and fight for your rights!